MichaelCurrin/rewrite-git-author/README.md

 To set up and run and for more info on how this works.

-And for how to update an email address for single commit with plain git.
+And for how to update an email address for _single commit_ with plain Git.

 ## License